SvenVw/fdm/.changeset/bright-dots-fly.md

 "@svenvw/fdm-app": minor
 ---

 Improve the links in the sidebar.
-Activate them when farm is selected
+Activate them when the farm is selected